Manuel Montt

-Manuel Francisco Antonio Julián Montt Torres (/es-419/; September 4, 1809 – September 21, 1880) was a Chilean statesman and scholar.
-He was twice elected President of Chile between 1851 and 1861.
+Manuel Francisco Antonio Julián Montt Torres (/es-419/; September 4, 1809 – September 21, 1880) was a Chilean statesman and scholar who was twice elected President of Chile between 1851 and 1861.
 He was the first civilian to serve a full term as President of Chile.

 His election as President in 1851 set off Revolution of 1851, which Montt successfully subdued.
 During his tenure, he governed in an increasingly authoritarian manner.

 Biography

-Montt was born in Petorca, Valparaíso Region, the son of Catalan immigrants.
+Manuel Francisco Antonio Julián Montt Torres was born in Petorca, Valparaíso Region, the son of Catalan immigrants.
 His grandparents emigrated from Granollers in Catalonia in the 1780s.
 His family was very poor, and in 1822 the death of his father increased their hardship.
 The same year, Manuel's mother secured his entrance into the Instituto Nacional (National Institute, where he would later serve as rector from 1835 to 1840), though he could only afford the fees by tutoring other students.
 After studying law at the Instituto Nacional, he graduated as a lawyer in 1833 and soon achieved prominent academic and government posts.

-Montt had a distinguished career as a scholar, and was introduced into public life during the presidency (1831–1841) of José Joaquín Prieto by Diego Portales.
+Montt had a distinguished career as a scholar and was introduced into public life during the presidency (1831–1841) of José Joaquín Prieto by Diego Portales.
 Montt distinguished himself by his courage in the crisis that followed upon Portales' assassination in 1837, though only holding a subordinate post in the government.
 In 1840, Montt was elected to the National Congress of Chile.
 He served as minister of the interior and minister of justice under President Manuel Bulnes (in office from 1841 to 1851).
 He emphasized the need for educational and scientific progress in the Chile, and was Minister of public instruction for a time.
 He was also twice Minister of Interior and Foreign Affairs during the Bulnes administration.

 In 1849, botanist Claude Gay named Monttea, a genus of flowering plants from Argentina and Chile, belonging to the family Plantaginaceae in Manuel Montt's honour.